HL7/smart-app-launch/input/pages/scopes-and-launch-context.md

 The application could choose to also provide `launch/patient` and/or `launch/encounter` as "hints" regarding which contexts the app would like the EHR to gather.
 The EHR MAY ignore these hints (for example, if the user is in a workflow where these contexts do not exist).

-If an application requests a clinical scope which is restricted to a single patient (e.g., `patient/*.rs`), and the authorization results in the EHR is granting that scope, the EHR SHALL establish a patient in context.
+If an application requests a FHIR Resource scope which is restricted to a single patient (e.g., `patient/*.rs`), and the authorization results in the EHR is granting that scope, the EHR SHALL establish a patient in context.
 The EHR MAY refuse authorization requests including `patient/` that do not also include a valid `launch`, or it MAY infer the `launch/patient` scope.

 #### Standalone apps